 BA (Hons) Graphic and Media Design builds on the rich heritage of graphic design education at London College of Communication.
-Our innovative and flexible approach encourages exploration of materials, media and methodologies across key subject areas including social design, branding, information design, typographic media and communication environments.
-Through our excellent global contacts, you also have the opportunity to take a directed year out in industry anywhere in the world.
+Our innovative approach encourages exploration of materials, media and methodologies across key areas including social design, branding, information design, typographic media and communication environments.
+You also have the opportunity to take a directed year out in industry anywhere in the world.

 Get inside the story with BA (Hons) Journalism at LCC.
-Known for being as close to on-the-job learning as it gets, you'll gain the skills and knowledge in print, online and broadcast journalism.
-Work on Artefact, the College magazine, and put your skills straight into practice in our industry-standard, multimedia newsroom.
+Known for being as close to on-the-job learning as it gets, you'll gain the skills and knowledge in print, online and television journalism.

-Prepare for a successful career in the growing and dynamic Public Relations (PR) industry.
+Prepare for a successful career in the growing and dynamic Public Relationships (PR) industry.
 Discover how brands communicate ideas, products and services to diverse audiences, and how reputations are formed and maintained in a digital environment.
-You'll explore PR as a force in the 21st century, its relationship to marketing and advertising, and learn key skills for building relationships in media relations, social media, event management, political communication.

 BA (Hons) Sound Arts and Design centres on the creative use of sound, both as a medium in its own right and in support of other media, including: sound design for film, animation, field recording and soundscape studies, as well as interactive programming, multi-channel composition, digital improvisation and sound art installations.